mdo/github-buttons/README.md

 # GitHub Buttons

-Showcase your GitHub (repo's) success with these three simple, static buttons featuring dynamic watch, fork and follower counts and a link to your GitHub repo or profile page.
+Showcase your GitHub (repo's) success with these static buttons featuring links to your GitHub repo or profile page and up-to-date watch, fork, and follower counts.

 To get started, checkout <https://ghbtns.com>!

 ## Usage

-These buttons are hosted via GitHub Pages, meaning all you need to do is include an iframe and you're set.
+These buttons are hosted via GitHub Pages, meaning all you need to do is include an `<iframe>` and you're set.
 Once included, you can configure it with various options.
-Here's the include:
+Here's an example include:

 ``` html
 <iframe src="https://ghbtns.com/github-btn.html?user=USERNAME&repo=REPONAME&type=BUTTONTYPE"
   allowtransparency="true" frameborder="0" scrolling="0" width="62" height="20"></iframe>
 ```

+Note that the example uses `https://`.
+This is provided via CloudFlare's free Universal SSL offering.
+If you prefer, you can still use `http://`.

 ### Requirements